 Straddling the Sand River at the southern end of the Maasai Mara, Sala's Camp lies within the spectacular Mara National Reserve itself.

 How to get there

-8-hour 40-minute flight from London to Jomo Kenyatta International Airport, Nairobi.
-From the International Airport it's a 30-minute drive across Nairobi to Wilson Airport, where you will catch a 40-minute schedule or private charter flight to the Keekorok airstrip.
+It is an 8-hour 40-minute flight from London to Jomo Kenyatta International Airport, Nairobi.
+From the International Airport it's a 30-minute drive across Nairobi to Wilson Airport, where you will catch a 40-minute scheduled or private charter flight to the Keekorok airstrip.